Restore Fern Hollow

 Fern Hollow in the Nine Mile Run watershed.

-For the past year we have been working to protect Fern Hollow from the impacts of the bridge collapse and reconstruction.
-Today, with the bridge nearing completion, we call on our community, our partners and our friends to join us in reimagining Fern Hollow, and helping us create a vision for its future.
+Since the Fern Hollow Bridge collapsed on February 21st, 2022 we have worked to protect Fern Hollow from the impacts of the bridge collapse and reconstruction.
+Today, with the bridge completed, we call on our community, our partners and our friends to join us in reimagining Fern Hollow, and helping us create a vision for its future.

-When the Fern Hollow Bridge collapsed, it fell directly into Fern Hollow, into Frick Park and into the Nine Mile Run Watershed area we’ve spent 20 years stewarding.
+When the Fern Hollow Bridge collapsed, it fell directly into Fern Hollow, into Frick Park and into the Nine Mile Run Watershed area we’ve spent over 20 years stewarding.
 At UpstreamPgh, we feel this is a chance to turn a tragedy into an opportunity.

 Project Updates